ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 All in all your Git Branching workflow should resemble this flow:
 ![gitworkflow](../../images/gitworkflow.gif)

-1. Forking the upstream repository
+1. Fork the upstream repository
-1. Creating a local clone of your upstream fork
+1. Create a local clone of your upstream fork
-1. Creating a new branch
+1. Create and switch to a new branch in local copy
-1. Switching branches
+1. Make changes
-1. Making a commit
-1. Setting up a remote branch
+1. Add and commit changes in branch
+1. Push commits to fork (Set an upstream branch only for first push)
+1. Repeat last three steps as necessary
-1. Merging branches via a PR
+1. Merge via Pull Request
-1. Deleting branches
+1. Delete branch from clone and fork
-1. Pulling from upstream
+1. Pull upstream changes to fork and clone

 ---